cvat-ai/cvat/cvat/apps/dataset_manager/formats/README.md

 Uploaded file: an XML file or a ZIP file of the structures above

+### Datumaro format <a id="datumaro" />

+[Datumaro](https://github.com/openvinotoolkit/datumaro/) is a tool, which can help with complex dataset and annotation transformations, format conversions, dataset statistics, merging, custom formats etc. It is used as a provider of dataset support in CVAT, so basically, everything possible in CVAT is possible in Datumaro too, but Datumaro can offer dataset operations.

+- supported annotations: any 2D shapes, labels
+- supported attributes: any

 ### [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/)<a id="voc" />

 - [Format specification](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/devkit_doc.pdf)